Asian Studies invites students to make connections among courses that differ widely in content and method.

 Asian Language Study

 At least one year of college-level study of an Asian language or its equivalent in intensive summer coursework is required of all majors.
 Up to four credits of Asian language study may be applied to the major.
 Advanced topical courses taught in the original language are not subject to the four credit limit.
-Students wishing to study an Asian language not offered at Swarthmore are encouraged to fulfill this requirement through study abroad, intensive summer study, approved coursework at neighboring institutions (tri-co, University of Pennsylvania), etc.
+Students wishing to study an Asian language not offered at Swarthmore are encouraged to fulfill this requirement through study abroad, intensive summer study, approved coursework at neighboring institutions (tri-co, University of Pennsylvania), etc. The language requirement may be waived at the discretion of the Asian Studies coordinator in cases of demonstrated advanced oral and written proficiency in an Asian language relevant to a student's area of geographic focus.

 Students in the Asian Studies Course Major have a choice of culminating exercise.